Koredotcom/docs/docs/xo/app-settings/variables/using-bot-variables.md

 ### Using Content Variables

 You can invoke a content variable in plain text mode (Standard editor) using the following syntax. `{{content.variableName}}`.
-Ensure that the environment variable name does not contain any hyphen.
+Ensure that the content variable name does not contain any hyphen.
 If you are using it in JavaScript mode, it is _content.variableName_ Here’s an entity node of a multi-language flight booking app that captures the source airport of the users.
 It uses a content variable instead of a hard-coded user prompt.

 <img src="../images/env-and-content-variables-img13.png" alt="Entity node containing content variable" title="Entity node containing content variable" style="border: 1px solid gray;zoom:50%;"/>